jprojectplatform/J-Git-Dumper/README.md

 # J-Git-dumper

-A tool to dump a git repository from a website, when you found .git vulnerability on website attack.
+A tool to dump a git repository from a website, when you found .git vulnerability on u're target website attack.

 ## Install